-These cards were originally made available via Topps.com, where each card that was released was sold within a 48-hour window before closing.
+These cards were originally made available for purchase directly via Topps.com, where each card that was released was sold within a 48-hour window before closing.
 Thus, cards varied in print run based on how many were sold during that time.
 From there, the cards are shipped directly and uncirculated from Topps to the purchaser.

 List of Uncirculated Cards